bruvellu/terebratalia-wnts/wnt.md

 Wnt genes encode secreted glycoproteins with a conserved series of cysteine residues [@Nusse1992-oi].
 Wnt proteins are ligands and activators of Wnt signaling pathways during the development of most animals [@Cadigan1997-vx].
 Metazoans have a large Wnt repertoire with thirteen subfamilies [@Kusserow2005-xd; @Croce2009-vv; @Cho2010-eb].
-To characterize the Wnt complement of the brachiopod *T. transversa*, we surveyed the transcriptomic and genomic resources for Wnt genes using similarity searches.
+To characterize the Wnt complement of the brachiopod *T. transversa*, we surveyed the transcriptomic and genomic resources for Wnt genes using similarity searches to known genes.
 We find that twelve of the thirteen Wnt subfamilies are present in the brachiopod with a total of thirteen Wnt genes (@fig:wnt-tree).
-*T. transversa* is missing *wnt3*, a gene known to have been lost at base of Protostomia [@Cho2010-eb; @Janssen2010-dc], and has two has two copies of *wnt1*.
+*T. transversa* is missing *wnt3*, a gene known to have been lost at base of Protostomia [@Cho2010-eb; @Janssen2010-dc], and has two copies of *wnt1*.
 One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly-divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
-Despite the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting the ancestral repertoire of metazoan Wnt genes has remained conserved in this brachiopod.
+Despite the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting that the ancestral repertoire of metazoan Wnt genes remained conserved.

 <!--TODO: cite @prudhomme2002?-->